How do you get people to care about landmine detection when tragedy is everywhere?

 Magawa was an APOPO-trained rat who safely detected more than 100 landmines during his working life.
 After retiring, he later died peacefully — an unlikely hero who saved countless lives.

-We honoured him with a 3-metre-high statue placed in the most touristic area of Siem Reap.
+We honoured him with 2.2-metre-high statue placed in the most touristic area of Siem Reap.

 A monument to an animal people usually hate.